Skip to the content.

 Function Types

-aggregator any key any The key of the message
+key any The key of the message to be included in the aggregated result thus far.

 aggregatedValue any The aggregated value thus far.